anquanscan/sec-tools/README.md

 [fb-phisher-python](https://github.com/arjunindia/fb-phisher-python): A python server tool based on flask , this tool can phish some Facebook credentials!
 [Scanners-Box](https://github.com/We5ter/Scanners-Box): A powerful and open-source toolkit for hackers and security automation - 安全行业从业者自研开源扫描器合辑
 [awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries): 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
 [tenda-reverse](https://github.com/latonita/tenda-reverse): Reverse engineering, getting root access to Tenda MW6 wifi mesh router
+[one_gadget](https://github.com/david942j/one_gadget): The best tool for finding one gadget RCE in libc.so.6